 Looking for Help?

 Almost 70% of all deaths among teens and youth are attributed to unintended injuries, homicide, and suicide, all of which are highly correlated with substance use behaviors.
 However, recovery is possible and relapse does not equal failure.
 At Fort Worth Recovery, we understand that recovery from an addiction to drugs or alcohol is a personal and challenging road to travel.
-We seek to inspire clients to face their challenges, accept their present state, and foster hope for their future.
-If you or someone you know is struggling with an addiction to drugs or alcohol, call us today at 817-381-9741, or visit us online.
+Our female-only adolescent addiction treatment inspires young women to face their challenges, accept their present state, and foster hope for their future.
+If you or someone you know is struggling with an addiction to drugs or alcohol, call us today at 844.332.1807, or visit us online.